awearytraveler/ml-boilerplate-inference/README.md

 ## Inference

-Inference can be done by either using the inference script
+Inference can be done by either using the inference script.
+In order to run an evaluation on the test set, the code expects the image to be in a similar format compared to the training data.

 ```
+[Inference]

-python inference.py -f <path to image>
+python inference.py -p <path to image>

+[Evaluation]

+python inference.py -p <path to dir> --evaluate

 ```

 or a server can be launched and inference can be obtained from a post request